nightwatchjs/nightwatch-docs/guide/getting-started/installation.md

 <h3 id="install-webdriver"><span>Install Browser Drivers</span></h3>

 Depending on your target browsers, you will need one or more specific WebDriver packages.
-Tou can install them from [NPM][3] or download separately.
+You can install them from [NPM][3] or download separately.

 <h4 id="install-geckodriver">GeckoDriver</h4>